Natural Resources: Environmental Conservation and Sustainability (M.S.)

 |Hierarchical Modeling in Ecology|

 |Sociological Methods I: Intermediate Social Statistics|

 |Sociological Methods IV: Qualitative and Historical Research Methods|

 If you are supported on a Teaching Assistantship, you are required to take NR 900 Teaching Assistantship Practicum, during your first semester.

 Or other alternative with approval from the Graduate Coordinator.

 The thesis option will provide a research-based thesis that is the foundation for a peer-reviewed publication.

-The directed research option shall consist of a project, designed and conducted by the student, culminating in a scholarly paper or report that is suitable for publication in the respective field of scholarship.
+The directed research option is a professionally oriented body of work, most often geared to meet the needs of the stakeholder.
+The project, designed and conducted by the student, will culminate in a scholarly paper or report that is suitable for publication in the respective field of scholarship.